dv-rastogi/MemeExtension/Readme.md

 ## To Run Extension

+- Install npm (in case you haven't)
 - Open shell and navigate to: `MemeExtension / meme-extension`
 - Run ` npm install`
 - Run `npm i webpack -g` and `npm i webpack-cli -g`
 - Run `webpack` or `npm run build`
 - To install in Chrome

-- Head over to `chrome://extensions`
+  * Head over to `chrome://extensions`
       Toggle "Developer mode" on.
       1. Click Load unpacked.
       2. Upload the dist folder to chrome.